video-dev/hls.js/docs/API.md

 (default 1)

 number of segments needed to start a playback of Live stream.
-Playback will begin after N chunks regardless of ```liveSyncDurationCount``` - if you want playback to be ```liveSyncDurationCount``` chunks from the live edge at the beginning of a stream, set this to ```liveSyncDurationCount``` or higher.
+Buffering will begin after N chunks are available in the current playlist.
+If you want playback to begin `liveSyncDurationCount` chunks from the live edge at the beginning of a stream, set `initialLiveManifestSize` to `liveSyncDurationCount` or higher.

 ### `maxBufferLength`